InstituteforDiseaseModeling/covasim/README.rst

 sweep
 -----

 Utilities for hyperparameter sweeps, using `Weights and Biases`_.
-See the [sweep readme](./sweep) for more information.
+See the `sweep README`_ for more information.

 .. _Weights and Biases: https://www.wandb.com/
+.. _sweep README: ./sweep

 Disclaimer
 ==========